yamin-shihab/study-notes/grade_7/english_language_arts.md

 * Personification is giving human qualities to inanimate objects or ideas.
 (The lightning danced across the sky.)
 * Similes are figures of speech in which similarity between two subjects is directly expressed.
 Usually using "like" or "as".
 (The man was like a gorilla.
 She was as skinny as a blade of grass)
 * An idiom is a word or phrase that has a specific cultural meaning.
 They usually have a completely different meaning from the literal individual words.
 (What a couch potato.
 I better hit the sack.)
-* A play on words, usually using similar sounds, spellings, and meanings.
+* A pun is a play on words, usually using similar sounds, spellings, and meanings.
 (Let's "bee" friends!)

 ## Short Stories